forexit2025/forexit2025.github.io/src/data/1-HelpNotes.md

 This "data" folder contains information regarding FXA's _team_, _events_, _sponsors and partners_, and _publications_.
 Each category has it's own files.
 Any updates to any of the above categories can be done in these files.

-Note: Using **Image URLs** assumes that all images used for the above categories are placed in the **public** folder.
-If you do not want to use the **public** folder, you must import the image: `import someImage from '../assets/some-image.jpg';` at the top of the relevant file (either one of the info files for the above categories), and wherever it says _{INSERT IMAGE URL}_ in the following guide below, replace with `someImage` (no apostrophes are needed).

 ## Formatting

 #### Team Page